tdecaluwe/node-edifact/README.md

 ## Usage

-This example parses a document and translates it to a javascript array of segments.
+This example parses a document and translates it to a javascript array `result` containing segments.
 Each segment is an object containing a `name` and an `elements` array.
 An element is an array of components.

 ```javascript
 var Parser = require('edifact/parser.js');